ircam-ismm/sync/README.md

 # sync

-This module synchronizes the server and clients clocks on a common shared clock called “sync clock”.
+This module synchronises the server and clients clocks on a common shared clock called “sync clock”.

 All time calculations and exchanges should be expressed in the sync clock time, and all times are in seconds.